Florida Keys History and Discovery Foundation

 A new museum in Islamorada is telling those stories now, with an emphasis on all the drama that happened in the Florida Keys, particularly the Upper Keys.

-The Florida Keys History & Discovery Center opened in 2014 and has completed about 40 percent of its permanent exhibits.
+The Florida Keys History & Discovery Foundation opened in 2014 and has completed about 40 percent of its permanent exhibits.

 It’s located near the 1935 Hurricane Memorial in an area of Islamorada that is emerging as an arts and culture district with restaurants, galleries and a historic walking tour that ends with a beer at the first craft brewery in the Upper Keys.